Bazz-B/DT-car/README.md

 # Result and Conclusion

-1. I build a Random Forest Classifier to predict the safety of the car.
-I build two models, one with criterion = 'gini' and criterion = 'entropy'.
+1. I constructed a Random Forest Classifier to forecast the safety level of the car.
+Two models were developed, one employing the 'gini' criterion and the other utilizing the 'entropy' criterion.
-2. The model accuracy for gini impurity is 0.8025 while entropy impurity is 0.8025.
-This shows, even after pruned the accuracy is same.
+2. The accuracy of the model using the 'gini' criterion is 0.8025, while the accuracy using the 'entropy' criterion is also 0.8025.
+This indicates that even after pruning, the accuracy remains consistent across both models.
-3. Thus we preform a confusion matrix and classification report to visualize the model performance.
-The model accuracy is 0.82
+3. Consequently, we conducted a confusion matrix and classification report to visualize the model's performance.
+The model achieved an accuracy of 0.82.